System Design Questions to ask in an interview

 - Partitioning splits table into multiple tables in the same database.
 Table name or schema changes

-- Sharding splits table into multiple tables in multiple database servers. everything stays the same except for database server
+- Sharding splits table into multiple tables in multiple database servers.
+Everything stays the same except for the database server

 - Is there concurrency control on our database engine?
 Most engines have this.